qyper17/qyper17/README.md

 ## My name is Dmitry, I am a junior developer.
 ### I live in Russia, Ekaterinburg.

-I am studying Android application development.
+I am studying Java & Android application development.
 Among my projects:
 - An android app for customers of the online store of building supplies "Morozov's Building House".
 - CRM for mechanics of the car service.